 When you move in you may be asked to pay rent in advance.
-This means paying rent at the beginning of each week, or fortnight.
+Rent is usually paid at the beginning of each week, or fortnight.
 Keep track of your rent payments.
 If you pay rent in cash, or by cheque, get a receipt as evidence.
 Your lessor must also keep a record of your rent payments.
-You can ask for a copy of this rent record.
+You can always ask for a copy of this rent record.